near/bos-web-engine/architecture.md

    1. There is basic support for the current VM API (e.g. Social, Near) but it’s not in parity.
    2. We need the prototype implementation to be in parity with the current VM.
 5. Component Iframe Container Identification | P0
-   1. Generating unique Component IDs at render time can be done implicitly by using a concatenation of: 1.
-Component source path 2.
-Initial props value 3.
-Ancestral Component IDs
+   1. Generating unique Widget IDs at render time can be done implicitly by using a concatenation of:
+      1. Widget source path
+      2. Initial props value
+      3. Ancestral Widget IDs
-      This should only break in cases where two instances of the same Component are rendered under a single parent Component using the same props values.
-In these instances we would need the developer to explicitly delineate between the two with a special key on the Component’s props argument.
-This is analogous to React’s requirement for a key attribute on components, and conflicts could be identified to some extent when the Component source is saved.
+   2. This should only break in cases where two instances of the same Widget are rendered under a single parent Widget using the same props values.
+In these instances we would need the developer to explicitly delineate between the two with a special key on the Widget’s props argument.
+This is analogous to React’s requirement for a key attribute on components, and conflicts could be identified to some extent when the Widget source is saved.
 These explicit keys would still need to be appropriately namespaced to avoid collision
-   2. Component identifiers are currently constructed from the Component source path and index within its set of parent Components, prefixed onto its parent’s (and ancestors’) identifiers.
-These identifiers persist the lifespan of the Component iframe container.
-   3. We need a way to build Component identifiers which are not dependent on render position, as this can change as the result of a parent render.
-In the current implementation, Components must have a stable identifier when their parent renders them to ensure the Component iframe container and Outer Window Application DOM remain synchronized.

 6. Trusted Component Loading | P1
    1. Currently Components are always loaded dynamically; the process responsible for creating React elements loads a placeholder for any Component leaf nodes in the current Component’s DOM subtree which gets rendered over when the child Component’s iframe container is loaded.
    2. We need a way to inline the descendant Component definitions into a parent Component source, trading dynamic loading for static.
    3. At a high level this involves creating Preact Components for each trusted descendant and prefixing it to the root Component’s transpiled source.
-7. Move Component source transpilation client-side | P2
-   1. The prototype fetches Component source via local REST API using babel (with preact plugins) to transpile the raw source.
-   2. We need the transpilation to happen client-side for transparency.
-   3. There were issues integrating client-side babel usage into a React app, which is why it’s currently server-side.
       —
       Do a performance benchmark, if bad:
-8. Loading Optimizations | P2
+7. Loading Optimizations | P2
    1. Dynamic loading of leaf nodes is not ideal, particularly for deep trees.
    2. Statically traversing the root Component’s dependency tree would flatten the dependency list and eliminate duplicates, enabling pre-fetching of Component source dependencies.
    3. A simple client-side cache would eliminate duplicate fetching, though it’s possible the browser will be performing some caching internally.
-9. Component Rendering Optimizations | P2
+8. Component Rendering Optimizations | P2
    1. Components (and, recursively, their children) are currently re-rendered when anything changes.
    2. Caching props passed to rendered child Components would prevent unnecessary re-renders of children.
    3. Check state by value before and after mutation to prevent re-renders when nothing has changed.